Yowah: Attractions

-Yowah has a free fossicking area (fossicking licence available at the general store).
+Yowah has a fossicking area (fossicking licence available at the general store).

 There is a heritage trail in which to explore the surrounding localities.

-There is also a free camping area, with amenities (toilets, showers and laundry).
+There is also a donation camping area, with amenities (toilets, showers and laundry).

-Artesian spas is a community run facility which offers two geothermally heated baths at 57°C (134.6°F).
+Artesian spas is a community run facility which offers two geothermally heated baths with temperatures ranging from 39C in the cooler pool to 43C in the hotter pool.
 The Great Artesian Basin sources the spas and the only communal source of drinking water.